 The journey towards knowing how to do something or why something works, for example how to add fractions or why equivalent fractions are equal, necessarily involves a prior condition of not knowing.
 It is also the acceptance of not knowing something, recognising what we don’t know, that allows us to make space to then realise it.
 We have to be careful that we do not teach children to equate not knowing something with being wrong, and therefore with being stupid and in its extreme form, therefore, being unworthy of reward or praise.

-Allow children to realise that getting things wrong is a necessary part of the learning experience.
-(After all, trial and error is how we got here!).
+- Allow children to realise that getting things wrong is a necessary part of the learning experience.
+(After all, trial and error are how we got here!).

 - Express more pleasure over how confidently a student answers a question than whether it was right, for example, “No David that’s not quite right, but great enthusiasm!
 Perhaps you could think about….”

 - Don’t just say no that’s wrong, give students indications of how they can alter their thinking slightly in order to get to another solution.